iotexproject/ioConnect/example/linux/Readme.md

 Examples:

 - DIDs ：This example shows how to use the API provided by ioConnect SDK.
-Use ioConnect SDK to generate did, diddoc, VC, etc. for embedded devices.
+Use ioConnect SDK to generate did, diddoc, VC, etc. for the Linux platform.
-- Device Register ：This example shows how to use the API provided by the ioConnect SDK Device Register component to register an ESP32-based embedded device to IoTeX Web.
+- Device Register ：This example shows how to use the API provided by the ioConnect SDK Device Register component to register a  device which base on the Linux platform to IoTeX Web.
 The entire registration process relies on DID and JOSE protocols.
 For details, please refer to the DIDs example.